ReneBrauwers/ReneBrauwers.github.io/aboutme.md

 title: About me
 ---

-René is a professional with a strong focus on the Microsoft Integration Stack, including products and services such a; BizTalk Server 2016 - 2020, Azure Integration Services (Logic Apps, Service Bus, Event Grid, API Management, Azure Functions, Azure Data Factory,  IOT Hub and more.
+Rene is a professional with a strong focus on the Microsoft Integration Stack, including products and services such a; BizTalk Server 2016 - 2020, Azure Integration Services (Logic Apps, Service Bus, Event Grid, API Management, Azure Functions, Azure Data Factory,  IOT Hub and more.

 ### brief professional history